citrus bergamia

 Alzheimer's (adjuvant)

-Apply 10 drops of Bergamot essential oil in a diffuser, for 15 minutes for every hour of diffusion.
+Apply 10 drops of Bergamot essential oil in a diffuser , for 15 minutes for each hour of diffusion.

 Psychiatry or Psychology